NVIDIA/aistore/docs/etl.md

              fieldRef:
                fieldPath: spec.nodeName
     ```
-   This will allow the target to assign a transformer to the same machine/node that the target is working on.
+   This will allow the target to assign an ETL container to the same machine/node that the target is working on.
 3. Server inside the pod can listen on any port, but the port must be specified in pod spec with `containerPort` - the cluster must know how it can contact the pod.

 ## Examples